 In the event an error of more than two characters in the vehicle identification number is detected on a Texas title and the records of this department reveal that the first application for Texas title was supported by out of state evidence, the error is corrected only upon verification of the correct number from the issuing state; otherwise, the owner must obtain corrected out of state evidence.
 If a corrected out of state title or verification is unobtainable, the owner must request a "Tax Collector's Hearing."
 (Refer to Chapter 8, "Refusal/Denial of Title".)
 Refer to the TxDMV Assembled and Rebuilt Vehicle Manual if a motor or body change has been made.
-A Vehicle Inspection Report or an Out-of-State Identification Certificate, Form VI-30, issued by a State appointed Safety Inspection Station must support the application for corrected title.
+A Vehicle Inspection Report issued by a State appointed Safety Inspection Station must support the application for corrected title.